 What is Netcode and why do I need it?

 Netcode is a two-step verification method that provides an extra layer of security for FastNet Classic internet banking, and it is free*.

 Netcode is a temporary code that helps make sure it’s really you when you're completing certain banking activities.
 We text the code to your mobile phone or send it to you on a portable Netcode token.

 When it's used

 You need to be registered for Netcode to be able to do any of the following activities.
-In FastNet Classic internet banking, you'll be prompted to enter a Netcode, and for the ASB Mobile Banking app you simply need to Netcode-verify once, to be able to:
+In FastNet Classic internet banking, you'll be prompted to enter a Netcode, and you must verify with a Netcode when registering for the ASB Mobile Banking app, to be able to:

 - Make a payment that will take you over the $1,000 daily payment threshold (or a lower amount as chosen by you)